 Never stop learning.

-LGBTQIA+ issues are complicated—and we know those seven letters and a symbol can be overwhelming.
-But it's important to learn everything that you can about being LGBTQIA+—from different gender identities and sexual orientations to the complicated history of the community.
+LGBTQIA+ issues are complicated, but it's important to learn everything that you can about being LGBTQIA+, from different gender identities and sexual orientations to the complex history of the community.
 To begin your quest, check out GLAAD's guide to the LGBTQIA+ community.
 In doing so, you'll learn more about LGBTQIA+ terminology, ally programs, and how to interact with the community in a way that benefits everyone.
-Looking to learn even more about the LGBTQIA+ community?
-Check out How to Be an Ally and Support LGBTQIA+ People.